 - Avoid using extension cords in public areas.

-- Place all trash in proper containers, and make sure trash cans are emptied frequently so as not to overflow.
+- Place all trash in proper containers, and have trash cans emptied frequently so they don’t overflow.

 - Check refrigerators and restrooms hourly for water leaking on the floor.

-By looking out for these accidents before they happen, you can avoid potential claims against your commercial liability insurance coverage.
+By preventing these accidents before they happen, you can avoid potential liability claims against your business liability insurance policy.